 Where are you going?
 Latin America – go Salsa.
 Argentina?
 Tango it is.
-If it’s neither of these, you won’t go wrong learning some rumba, foxtrot, swing, cha cha, salsa and waltz as this will cover most styles of music.
+If it’s neither of these, you can't go wrong learning some rumba, foxtrot, swing, cha cha, salsa and waltz as this will cover most styles of music.
 You’ll have no excuse not to go dancing every night!
 Why not come along on one of our famous QuickSteps Holidays and see for yourself! :)

 3. What else do you want from your dancing?

 You want to spend a lot of time on the basics of some of the fast tempo dances such as cha cha, salsa, samba, rock ‘n roll and swing.
 Once you become comfortable with these you may want to progress on to some of the more challenging fast-paced dances such as Viennese waltz and quickstep.

 Focus on dances that require a lot of slow, controlled actions such as Argentine tango, ballroom tango, waltz, foxtrot and bolero.
 If you’re doing them properly you will feel it the next day – just like the gym.